Ryan-Hardiman/ClimbR/README.md

 ## Roadmap

-The end goal is a Shiny app that will act as an interactive aide to the book.
+The end goal is a Shiny app that will act as an interactive aid to the book.
 It will not replace the book and will not include all the details that are in the book - you really need to get the book to get the most out of the app.